sylphlab/zen-coder/memory-bank/progress.md

 - **Settings Integration & State Sync:** Settings UI (`/settings`) correctly uses backend data.
 Setting/deleting keys now triggers a refresh of the available models list in the Chat UI (`App.tsx`), ensuring newly enabled providers are immediately selectable.
 - **UI Streaming & Tool Display:** Core chat streaming works.
 Tool calls are displayed inline with human-readable summaries and progress updates.
 - **Tool Execution:** Tools execute and return results to the AI.
+- **Streaming & Structured Output:** Corrected stream handling logic in `streamProcessor.ts` based on user feedback, simplifying `textStream` iteration and fixing import paths.
+Using `any` type for `streamResult` as a workaround for SDK type complexities.
 - **Settings Integration & State Sync:** Settings UI (`/settings`) correctly uses backend data.
 Setting/deleting keys now triggers a refresh of the available models list in the Chat UI (`App.tsx`), ensuring newly enabled providers are immediately selectable.
 - **Activation:** Extension now activates and displays the webview directly in the activity bar using `WebviewViewProvider`.
 - **Development Mode Reliability:** Extension reliably connects to the Vite dev server for HMR by reading the port from the correct file path.